Global ESG Investing: Standards Across India, USA, UAE, Singapore, and NZ

 Now, let's consider the results of the investment.
 Over a period of 5 years, Microsoft's stock price increases by 20%, resulting in a return of $2,400.
 In contrast, a company like ExxonMobil, which has a lower ESG rating, experiences a decline in stock price of 10%, resulting in a loss of $1,800.

-Practical Strategy: How to Use MicroStocks.in Screener to Find ESG-Rated Stocks
+Practical Strategy: How to Use MicroStocks.in Search Tool to Find ESG-Rated Stocks

-Using the MicroStocks.in screener, you can easily identify ESG-rated stocks that meet your investment criteria.
+Using the MicroStocks.in search tool, you can easily identify ESG-rated stocks that meet your investment criteria.
 Here's a step-by-step guide:

 - Log in to MicroStocks.in: Access the MicroStocks.in platform and log in to your account.

-- Select the ESG screener: Choose the ESG screener tool from the menu.
+- Select the ESG search tool: Choose the ESG search tool from the menu.

 - Set your criteria: Set your ESG criteria, such as environmental, social, and governance factors.